Beaver: Food and feeding

 North American beaver eating lily pads.

 Beavers have an herbivorous and a generalist diet.
 During the spring and summer, they mainly feed on herbaceous plant material such as leaves, roots, herbs, ferns, grasses, sedges, water lilies, water shields, rushes, and cattails.
 During the fall and winter, they eat more bark and cambium of woody plants; tree and shrub species consumed include aspen, birch, oak, dogwood, willow and alder.
 There is some disagreement about why beavers select specific woody plants; some research has shown that beavers more frequently select species which are more easily digested, while others suggest beavers principally forage based on stem size.

 Beavers may cache their food for the winter, piling wood in the deepest part of their pond where it cannot be reached by other browsers.
 This cache is known as a "raft"; when the top becomes frozen, it creates a "cap".
 The beaver accesses the raft by swimming under the ice.
 Many populations of Eurasian beaver do not make rafts, but forage on land during winter.

 Infrastructure

 North American beaver chewing down a tree.

 Beavers need trees and shrubs to use as building material for dams, which restrict flowing water to create a pond for them to live in, and for lodges, which act as shelters and refuges from predators and the elements.
-Without such material, or when lodges are not needed, beavers dig burrows into a bank to live.
+Without such material, beavers dig burrows into a bank to live.
 Dam construction begins in late summer or early fall, and they repair them whenever needed.
 Beavers can cut down trees up to 15 cm wide in less than 50 minutes.
 Thicker trees, at 25 cm wide or more, may not fall for hours.
 When chewing down a tree, beavers switch between biting with the left and right side of the mouth.
 Tree branches are then cut and carried to their destination with the powerful jaw and neck muscles.
 Other building materials, like mud and rocks, are held by the forelimbs and tucked between the chin and chest.

 Beavers start building dams when they hear running water, and the sound of a leak in a dam triggers them to repair it.
 To build a dam, beavers stack up relatively long and thick logs between the banks.
 Heavy rocks keep them stable, and grass is packed between them.
 Beavers continue to pile on more material until the dam slopes in a direction facing upstream.
 Dams can range in height from 20 cm to 3 m and can stretch from 0.3 m to several hundred meters long.
 Beaver dams are more effective in trapping and slowly leaking water than man-made concrete dams.
 Lake-dwelling beavers do not need to build dams.

 Open-water beaver lodge in Canada.